University of Exeter

 Reviewers from University of Exeter

 I'm a biogeochemist.
-Through my research, I try to increase understanding of how land ecosystems respond to and influence global environmental change.
-To be a bit more specific: my research focuses on how management practices and changes in atmospheric conditions affect the flow of carbon and nutrients through plants and soil.
-To do this, I often use meta-analytic techniques to synthesize findings in my field of research.
-I also study the role of soil microbes in carbon and nitrogen cycles, using techniques such as incubation experiments and analyses of biomarkers.
+Through my research, I try to increase understanding of how plants and soil respond to and influence environmental change.
+I have studied carbon and nutrient cycles in a wide range of ecosystems, including grasslands, cropland, temperate forests and rice paddies.
+I often use meta-analytic techniques to synthesize findings in my field of research.
+I also study the role of soil microbes in carbon and nitrogen cycles, using techniques such as incubation experiments, isotopic tracers and analyses of biomarkers.

 Broadly, I am interested in how aspects of social behavior evolved and are maintained in animal groups, and the implications of this for social species' conservation and management.